Getting Around Athens – Transportation Guide

 There are 2 ferry ports near Athens: Piraeus and Rafina.
 Piraeus is the easiest to access from downtown Athens, and has more daily ferries to the Greek Islands.
 We generally advise using Piraeus Port, especially for travelers who will be staying in central Athens.

-• To get to Piraeus is a 30 minute metro ride from Syntagma or 20 minutes by taxi (assuming it’s not rush hour).
+• To get to Piraeus is a 30-minute metro ride from Syntagma or 20 minutes by taxi (assuming it’s not rush hour).
 Metro costs about €1 and taxi costs €15 to €20.
-For the metro, the Green Line goes to Piraeus and the station is right across the street from the port.
-If you’re staying near Syntagma, Plaka, or Kolonaki you’ll need to switch trains at Monastiraki to get on the Green Line.
+For the metro, there is direct access to Piraeus Port from central Athens via the blue line/#3 (Evangelismos, Syntagma, Monastiraki, and Keramikos stations) and green line/#1 (Omonia, Monastiraki, Thissio, Patralona).
+In Piraeus, the station is right across the street from the port.
 The metro runs from 5am to midnight.
-Many ferries leave Piraeus between 7am and 8am so the metro is running in plenty of time to make these departures.
-Read more about Piraeus Port, and Piraeus Port transportation on our Piraeus Ferry Port Guide.
+Many ferries leave Piraeus between 7am and 8am, so the metro is running in plenty of time to make these departures.
+Read more about Piraeus Port and Piraeus Port transportation on our Piraeus Ferry Port Guide.

 • The easiest way from Downtown Athens to the Rafina ferry port is by taxi.
 It costs about €50 and takes about 45 minutes.
 There are daily buses that travel from Athens to Rafina (1 hour and 15 minutes, €5), but because of the variability in bus schedules, we do not advise relying on a bus to get to the Rafina ferry port.
 Using the Rafina port is a good choice if you’re coming from the airport and not planning to spend any time in Athens, but if you’re already in Athens then Piraeus is much easier to get to from central Athens and is the better choice for most travelers.